oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-new-av/create-new-av.md

 ## Task 1 - Create a New Analytic View

 Start the design process by creating a new Analytic View.
-Depending on how you enter the Data Analysis Application, you might or not see the Create button as shown below.

-1. Press the Create button or choose to Create Analytic View from the menu.
+1. Press the Create button at the top right and select **Create Analytic View**:

 ![Create Analytic View](images/create-analytic-view.png)